 Keosd: is a key manager service daemon for storing private keys and signing digital messages.

 EOSIO.CDT or Contract Development Toolkit is a toolchain for WebAssembly(WASM) with tools to facilitate smart contracts development.
-C++ to WASM compiler and Aplication Binary Interface (ABI) generator set of C/C++ libraries for smart contracts development.
+C++ to WASM compiler and Application Binary Interface (ABI) generator set of C/C++ libraries for smart contracts development.

 More information about private keys

 As a way to help you start in EOSIO world, here is a guide on how to install the EOSIO Contract Development Toolkit.
-If you are using a different OS rather than Windows visit this site to see the prerequisites and skip to Install Binaries.
+If you are using a different OS rather than Windows visit EOS Getting Started to see the prerequisites and skip to Install Binaries.
 This installation guide will aim for Windows users, unfortunately, EOSIO does not provide PowerShell ports and instructions for this OS.
 As a developer you have two options one to use a Virtual Machine or, like in this case a Linux Terminal on Windows.
 Follow these steps:

 - Go to your Control Panel